Volumetric Occupancy Mapping With Probabilistic Depth Completion for Robotic Navigation: Introduction

 In recent years, depth sensors have become a core component in a variety of robotic applications, including scene reconstruction, exploration, and inspection.
 However, commodity-grade RGB-D cameras, such as Microsoft Kinect and Intel RealSense, suffer from limited range and produce images with noise and missing data in view of surfaces that are too shiny, glossy, bright, or simply too far away.
 In robotic scenarios, this may lead to inefficient and inaccurate mapping performance when only the raw sensor data is used.

-This paper examines the problem of \textit{depth completion}, which aims at filling in holes and reducing the noise in relatively dense depth images.
-Our motivation is to improve upon the quality of raw images to build more complete spatial maps for robotic tasks in cluttered 3D environments.
+This paper studies the problem of \textit{depth completion} applied in the context of \textit{robotic mapping}.
+Our goal is to create more complete spatial maps of cluttered 3D environments for robotic navigation purposes.
+This is achieved by filling in holes found in raw depth images that are used for mapping.

 Recently, several deep learning-based approaches for depth completion using RGB-D images have been proposed \citep{Zhang2018,Huang2019} which effectively use colour information to enhance depth.
-However, propagating the completed depth into robotic frameworks for \ac{SLAM} remains an open challenge.
+However, propagating the completed depth into robotic frameworks remains an open challenge.
 A key issue is associating the completed areas with reliable measures of depth uncertainty, such that they can be used as an input for probabilistic mapping.
 Though several works have tackled uncertainty estimation for depth completion, they do not address using this information for 3D reconstruction \citep{Kendall2017} and largely focus on LiDaR-based sensors in outdoor environments \citep{Teixeira2020,Eldesokey2020a,Eldesokey2020b}.

-To address this, we propose a new pipeline for mapping with depth completion; thus bridging the gap between computer vision algorithms and robotic applications.
-Inspired by the methods of \citet{Huang2019}, we introduce a network architecture that jointly predicts depth and depth uncertainty from RGB-D images by leveraging principles of Bayesian deep learning.
+To address this, we propose a new pipeline for mapping with probabilistic depth completion; thus bridging the gap between computer vision algorithms and robotic applications.
+Inspired by the methods of \citet{Huang2019}, we introduce a network architecture that jointly predicts both depth and depth uncertainty from RGB-D images by leveraging principles of Bayesian deep learning.
 Our approach exploits the processed images online as an additional input in the occupancy-based volumetric framework of \citet{Vespa2018} and \citet{Funk_arXiv2020}.
-This procedure enables us to produce maps with more discovered \textit{obstacle-free space} in the environment compared to using the raw images alone, as visualised in \Cref{F:teaser}, which is useful for robotic navigation tasks.
+This procedure enables us to produce maps with more discovered \textit{obstacle-free space} in the environment compared to using the raw images alone, as visualised in \Cref{F:teaser}, which is necessary for robotic navigation tasks in initially unknown environments \citep{Funk_arXiv2020,Fehr2019}.